 The importance of a body image

 Recently I saw my photo when I was 25.
 At that time my whole looks seemed not good enough.
-But I looked beautiful.
+But I looked pretty!
+Good enough.

-I am an average-looking person who thought I should look better – this way I would get things easier.
-I lacked self-confidence.
+I am an average-looking person who thought I should look better – this way I could get things easier.
+So, I lacked self-confidence.

 I wanted to be a blonde at the age of 5.